-Add-ons to Amer Fort visit
+How to reach Amer Fort

 Panna Meena Kund

 Panna Meena Kund is a beautifully restored ancient step-well that you can add to your Amer Fort visit.
-This baori or step-well is located in Amer Town and can be easily reached with the help of google maps.
+This Baori or step-well is located in Amer Town and can be easily reached with the help of google maps.
 It’s an active structure which is still used by the local community (not for drinking purpose though).
 You can find the complete details in my post on Panna Meena Kund -Hidden Jewel Of Amer

 Jagat Shiromani Temple